Unspoiled beach is in Bonita Springs near Naples

-Though it’s easy to reach, Barefoot Beach makes you feel miles away from highways and highrises.
+Though it’s easy to reach, Barefoot Beach in Bonita Springs makes you feel miles away from highways and highrises.
 It’s one of the last undeveloped barrier islands on Florida’s southwest coast.

-Because it is a county park it tends to be known mostly by locals.
+We think of Barefoot Beach as a secret beach; because it is a county park it tends to be known mostly by locals.
 If you want to get away from people, just start walking south.
-There’s a mile of beach lined with 342 acres of natural land, ending in the swift currents of Wiggins Pass.
+There’s a mile of beach lined with 342 acres of natural land, ending in the swift currents of picturesque Wiggins Pass.

 Across the pass lies Delnor-Wiggins Pass State Park, a similarly gorgeous beach and park.

-Stephen Leatherman, aka “Dr. Beach”, named it to his top 10 beaches in America list for several years, but, fortunately, it remains unspoiled.
+Stephen Leatherman, aka “Dr. Beach,” named Barefoot to his top 10 beaches in America list for several years, but, fortunately, it remains unspoiled.

 He describes it this way: “The surf is gentle with waves generally being measured in inches, and the water is very shallow, making this a great beach for bathing and swimming for families.
 The sand is fine and contains many small shells.”